 When you move this way, you are utilizing the strength in your hips and the motion of your shoulders to move your body forward with less effort.

 Practice this in an exaggerated manner when not running to get the feel for the movement.
 Running this way also promotes the efficient use of the lungs as the shoulder movements open your chest.
+Learn more about breathing efficiently with The Buteyko Breathing Method.

 Use visualization techniques to improve your running form.
 Mentally seeing yourself running properly can help you run better.